Baker cyst

 Causes

-But sometimes underlying conditions can cause the knee to produce too much synovial fluid.
-When this happens, fluid can build up in the back of the knee, leading to a Baker cyst.
+A lubricating fluid called synovial fluid lessens friction between the moving parts in the knee.
+It helps the leg swing smoothly.
+But some conditions may cause the knee to make too much synovial fluid.
+This excess fluid can build up in the back of the knee, forming a Baker cyst.

-This can be caused by:
+A baker cyst can be caused by:

-- A knee injury, such as a cartilage tear
+• A knee injury, such as a cartilage tear.

 Complications

-- Sharp pain in the knee
+• Sharp pain in the knee.

-- Swelling in the calf
+• Swelling in the calf.

 Diagnosis